LemonFountainPerson/The-Lemon-Engine/Documentation.md

 A limitation of this implementation is that particles will only support one animation at a time, so multiple particles will need to be created for different animations, however they can share the same sprite data as they all share a spriteset.

+To make particles do more interesting things, custom behaviour can be defined via the CustomParticleBehaviour function.
+Here, you can manipulate each particle just as you would a regular object.

 # Audio